Social Thinking has helped over 2.5 million educators,

 Social, emotional, and academic learning is a lifelong journey.
 At some point, we all struggle in social

-situations, and engaging in a social problem-solving and feeling-based process can be dificult at times for
+situations, and engaging in a social problem-solving and feeling-based process can be difficult at

-everyone in the social world—at home, at school, at work, and within the community.
-But, understanding
+times for everyone in the social world—at home, at school, at work, and within the community.

-and considering our own and others’ thoughts and feelings is essential for understanding most academic
+But, understanding and considering our own and others’ thoughts and feelings is essential for

-That’s why the Social Thinking® Methodology ofers a diverse array of research-informed resources, training,
+That’s why the Social Thinking® Methodology offers a diverse array of research-informed resources,

-curricula, practical strategies, and visual tools for neurodivergent and neurotypical social learners with solid
+training, curricula, practical strategies, and visual tools for neurodivergent and neurotypical social

-to strong expressive and receptive language skills and all developmental ages, from 4–80.
+learners with solid to strong expressive and receptive language skills and all developmental ages,

 Teachers, speech-language pathologists, counselors, caregivers, and therapists just like you have used